mesin/blox-live/README.md

 ### Create packages

-BloxStaking desktop app can run on MacOs and Windows(soon).
+BloxStaking desktop app can run on MacOs and Windows.
 You can create a package from your development enviroment.

 #### Pacakage for MacOS release